ianedwards-jpg/Heroku-React-Table-App/README.md

 ## Views

-Heroku JSON Table Applicaiton is a single page table that will allow you to view and sort JSON data in ascending or decending order per each field.
+Heroku JSON Table Application is a single page table that will allow you to view and sort JSON data in ascending or decending order per each field.

 ![Main Page]()